NatthanElias/python-http-server/README.md

 # Python HTTP Server

 This project is a simple HTTP Server implemented in Python for Distributed Systems class.
-With was built from scratch using Python.
+It was built from scratch using Python.
 It handles HTTP GET and POST requests, includes basic user authentication, and manage files storage.
 The server is capable of handling multiple clients simultaneously through multithreading.

 ## Project Structure